Renny Harlin: Unproduced and upcoming films

 Harlin's next project after Driven was to be a movie adaptation of the Ray Bradbury short story A Sound of Thunder, but Harlin left the project after a disagreement with Bradbury.
 Although the director was changed, Harlin was credited as a producer when the finished film was released in 2005.
+Pierce Brosnan was to star in Harlin's iteration of the material.

 In 2002, Harlin became attached to direct Land of Legend for Crusader Entertainment instead.
-The film, with screenplay by Chris Hauty, was billed as an epic set in the 9th century, that follows a Danish prince who is sold into slavery as a child and returns home fifteen years later to exact revenge on the people that did him wrong.
+The film, with a screenplay by Chris Hauty, was billed as an epic set in the 9th century, that follows a Danish prince who is sold into slavery as a child and returns home fifteen years later to exact revenge on the people who did him wrong.
 Harlin was expected to start work on the project following Mindhunters.

+In 2003, Harlin was in talks to direct the action comedy The Killer's Game at Intermedia Films, with Mad Chance Productions producing.

-In 2004, it was reported that Harlin was hired develop and direct a feature based on the graphic novel Full Moon Fever by Joe Casey, for producers Adrian Askarieh and Daniel Alter.
+In 2004, it was reported that Harlin was hired to develop and direct a feature based on the graphic novel Full Moon Fever by Joe Casey, for producers Adrian Askarieh and Daniel Alter.

-In 2006, Harlin collaborated with Markus Selin to direct a biopic of the Finnish President and Marshal of Finland Carl Gustaf Emil Mannerheim, but budget constraints put the project on hold.
+In 2006, Harlin collaborated with Selin to direct a biopic of the Finnish President and Marshal of Finland Carl Gustaf Emil Mannerheim, but budget constraints put the project on hold.
 Instead, Harlin made another foray into low-budget horror with The Covenant, which was another moderate commercial success.
-In 2007 the Mannerheim film project resumed temporarily and Harlin returned to Finland.
+In 2007, the Mannerheim film project resumed temporarily and Harlin returned to Finland.
 The screenplay was written by Heikki Vihinen and Marko Leino, and was scheduled to be the largest film production in Finnish history.
 Production began in 2008 with Mikko Nousiainen starring as Mannerheim, and the film was to premiere in Helsinki on January 15, 2010.
 However, 30% of the funding was cut by one of the financiers due to the Great Recession, and the delay meant that the time window for shooting the winter scenes during the spring of 2009 passed.
 Pre-production finally commenced in 2010, and the project was assigned to Dome Karukoski in August 2011.

 In 2007, it was announced that Harlin would direct an adaptation of the comic-book series Brodie's Law.

-In 2011 it was reported that he was planning a sequel to The Long Kiss Goodnight.
+In 2011, it was reported that he was planning a sequel to The Long Kiss Goodnight.
+Harlin detailed the premise as follows: "Charlie's daughter, who was six in the original, she's now twenty one, and in the opening sequence Geena's character is killed under mysterious circumstances, and her daughter hooks up with Samuel L. Jackson to find out the truth."